guanzo/suggestion-box-react/README.md

 # Suggestion Box
-A twitch panel extension that allows viewers post suggestions about the stream.
+A Twitch panel extension that allows viewers post suggestions about the stream.

 ### Features